Vidyasagar The Renaissance – Man

 Besides, hee brought social reforms to change the orthodox Hindu society from within.

-He was also a great intellectual activist of the 19th century.
+He was also a great intellectual activist of the 19thcentury.
 And he installed socio-religious reforms into modern history.

 Ishwar Chandra Vidyasagar established a number of model schools in Hooghly, Midnapore, Burdwan, and Nadia.